 The first step is to stay hydrated.
 Keep a bottle of water with you wherever you go and drink at least one glass before each meal.

-Eat high-fat protein foods such as: Eggs, beans, nuts and seeds, tofu and tempeh.
+Eat high-fat protein foods such as nuts and seeds.
 These will help manage your cravings for sugary or starchy foods that may be common on a vegan diet (6).

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.